Book Choices for today:

 About Crustaceans Cathryn Sill

-Need for lesson - Pictures of different crustacean animals and a pet hermit crab.
-(You may already have one!)
+Need for lesson – Pictures of different crustacean animals and a pet hermit crab.

-Crustaceans an invertebrate group of animals whose skeletons are on the outside of their bodies.
+Crustaceans are an invertebrate group of animals whose skeletons are on the outside of their bodies.
 Most live in salt water and breathe through gills just like fish.
 They have many pairs of legs and their bodies are jointed.
 Crustaceans use feelers for touching, smelling, and feeling.
 Crabs, shrimp, lobsters, and barnacles are all crustaceans.
 Some of them can swim like crabs and shrimps.
 Lobsters can only scuttle across the ocean floor.
 Barnacles stick to a hard spot in the ocean and never move.
 They may stick to the poles of a pier, or on rocks.

 The hermit crab is also a crustacean.
-There are two main types of hermit crabs.
-Land hermit crab and marine hermit crabs.
+There are two main types of hermit crabs: Land hermit crabs and marine hermit crabs.
 So some live in the oceans and some live on the land.
 They do not grow their own shells.
-They have to change and find different ones as their bodies grow bigger, they need a bigger shell.
+They have to change and find different ones as their bodies grow bigger, since they need a bigger shell.
 Hermit crabs are nocturnal.
 What does nocturnal mean?
 Hermit crabs have ten jointed legs.
 The back two are very small and the front two are large pincers.

 Shrimp have five pairs of walking jointed legs on the thorax and five pairs of swimming legs on the abdomen.
 So how many legs do they have altogether?
 Shrimp are omnivores, so what do they eat?
 Lobsters also have ten legs.
 An interesting thing about lobsters is that their teeth are in its stomach, called the gastric mill area of the body.
 A lobster can be blue, yellow, orange, or white.
 It is only when they are cooked, that they turn a red color.
 Many people like to eat lobster and shrimp.
 Have you tried these two crustaceans?